 This story on Francis Brown originally appeared on Pulse Business Insider.
+It has been slightly modified for context and clarity.

 AnimaxFYB studios have teamed up to deliver the “African story” using animation.
 Despite the increasing appetite from curious minds for African stories, finding animated films that tell the African story in West Africa, let alone Ghana, has been near impossible.